morpframework/morpfw/docs/source/resourcetype.rst

 ===============
-Content Type
+Type System
 ===============

-MorpFW CRUD & object management revolves around the idea of content type.
-A content type represents a data model and its respective fields.
-Content type definition consist of a Schema, a Collection and a Model class.
+MorpFW CRUD & object management revolves around the idea of resource type.
+A resource type represents a data model and its respective fields.
+Resource type definition consist of a Schema, a Collection and a Model class.
 Collection is very similar to the concept of database table, and model is very similar to a row.
 Model have a Schema which defines the columns available in the Model.

-When designing your application, it helps to think and model your application around the concept of content type model and collections because views are attached to them.
+When designing your application, it helps to think and model your application around the concept of resource type model and collections because views are attached to them.

 Schema
 =======

-Content type schema in MorpFW is defined through new python 3.7 `dataclass library <https://docs.python.org/3/library/dataclasses.html>`_.
+Resource type schema in MorpFW is defined through new python 3.7 `dataclass library <https://docs.python.org/3/library/dataclasses.html>`_.